decurrent

 decurrent (comparative more decurrent, superlative most decurrent)

-1. (botany) Pertaining to plant parts that extend downward, most often applied to leaf blades that partly wrap or have wings around the stem or petiole and extend down along the stem.
+1. (botany) Of plant parts: extending downward, most often in the case of leaf blades that partly wrap or have wings around the stem or petiole and extend down along the stem.

-2. (mycology) Pertaining to lamellae (the gills of a mushroom) that are broadly attached and extend down the stipe of the mushroom.
+2. (mycology) Of lamellae (the gills of a mushroom): broadly attached and extending down the stipe of the mushroom.

 In this group of mushrooms, the attachment of the gills to the stipe is decurrent.